weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 Compile-time was: 8820 ms
 ```

-### LLJITBuilder has a catch
+### LLJITBuilder has a Catch

-The `LLJITBuilder` interface we use above obviously incorporates other LLVM standard interfaces [including `TargetRegistry`](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/lib/ExecutionEngine/Orc/JITTargetMachineBuilder.cpp#L42){:target="_blank"}.
-This is absolutely reasonable, but it adds an unfortunate dependency for us: It only works, if the built-in LLVM target backend is initialized!
-We have to call `InitializeNativeTarget()` first and thus we have to ship the LLVM backend, even though we don't need it.
+While `LLJITBuilder` is convenient, it comes with a minor trade-off.
+The interface incorporates standard LLVM components [including `TargetRegistry`](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/lib/ExecutionEngine/Orc/JITTargetMachineBuilder.cpp#L42){:target="_blank"}, which is perfectly reasonable for most use cases.
+However, this creates a dependency we might not want: the built-in LLVM target backend must be initialized first via `InitializeNativeTarget()`.
+This means we still need to ship the LLVM backend, even though TPDE could theoretically replace it entirely.

-We can only avoid this issue if we set up our ORC JIT manually.
-If this is what you are looking for, have a look [how the `tpde-lli` tool does it](https://github.com/tpde2/tpde/blob/master/tpde-llvm/tools/tpde-lli.cpp){:target="_blank"}.
-Before you dive into it though, wait for the next detail!
+If you want to avoid this dependency, you'll need to set up your ORC JIT manually.
+For inspiration on this approach, check out [how the `tpde-lli` tool implements it](https://github.com/tpde2/tpde/blob/master/tpde-llvm/tools/tpde-lli.cpp){:target="_blank"}.
+Before diving into that rabbit hole though, let's explore another important aspect!

-### LLVM fallback
+### Implementing a LLVM Fallback

-One reason why TPDE is so fast and compact is that it [doesn't cover all edge cases](https://docs.tpde.org/tpde-llvm-main.html#autotoc_md91){:target="_blank"} of the LLVM instruction set.
-The documentation states this rule of thumb:
+One reason why TPDE is so fast and compact is that it focusses on the most common use cases rather than [covering every edge case](https://docs.tpde.org/tpde-llvm-main.html#autotoc_md91){:target="_blank"} in the LLVM instruction set.
+The documentation provides this guideline:

 > Code generated by Clang (-O0/-O1) will typically compile; -O2 and higher will typically fail due to unsupported vector operations.

-If your code does contain things like vector ops or non-trivial float types, then it won't compile on the TPDE fast track.
-It needs a fallback to LLVM.
-And since this is very likely, most tools will keep shipping the LLVM backend as well.
-The fallback is easy to implement with [CompileUtils from ORC](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/include/llvm/ExecutionEngine/Orc/CompileUtils.h#L36){:target="_blank"}:
+When your code includes advanced features like vector operations or non-trivial floating-point types, TPDE won't be able to handle it.
+In these cases, we need a fallback to LLVM.
+Since this scenario is quite common in real-world applications, most tools will include both backends (and we can keep using `LLJITBuilder`).
+Fortunately, implementing this fallback is straightforward using [ORC's CompileUtils](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/include/llvm/ExecutionEngine/Orc/CompileUtils.h#L36){:target="_blank"}:

 ```diff
 @@ -29,7 +29,8 @@ static cl::opt<std::string> EntryPoint("entrypoint",